not1337/usicrypt/README.md

 though there in no arrival date set.
 For CCM mode the length of the additional data is restricted to a maximum of 0xff00 bytes.
+For whatever reason ED25519 is missing out and the developers seem to be reluctant to accept patches.

 wolfSSL Note:
 -------------